SophM/Word-Guess-Game/README.md

 In this project, I built a word-guess game, whose goals are for the player to guess a word and learn new things!
 In fact, if the player guesses the word, a picture representing the word and a fun fact about the word are displayed.

-The game has a responsive layout and can be played on different devices.
+The game has a responsive layout and can be played on computers with different screen sizes.
+Not yet on smartphones...
+I am working on it!

 [Click me to check the game out!](https://sophm.github.io/Word-Guess-Game/)